How Necessary Are Motorcycle Helmets? Really Necessary.

 We cannot recommend a helmet to you – you need to pick the right one for your needs that complies with Nevada law – but we can tell you that motorcycle helmet technology is changing every day.
 In fact, a Swedish helmet lab is working on a safety system called MIPs, which – when incorporated into a helmet – acts as an extra layer of liquid protection that allows the skull more movement and cushion in the case of impact.
 It’s based off the natural liquid between our brains and our skulls that protect us from concussion.
 While tests are still being run and it is not yet available for wide-spread sale, it shows the positive direction of the industry.

 So yes, always wear a helmet when you ride your motorcycle, even if you’re a passenger.
 Make sure your gear is safe and maintained, and take the dangers of your passion seriously.
 If you do get into an accident on your bike, especially if you or your passenger has sustained serious injuries, know that you need and deserve representation that puts your health and recovery first.
-Here at Claggett & Sykes Law Firm, our Las Vegas motorcycle accident attorneys know how to hold negligent drivers accountable and get you the compensation and damages you’re owed.
+Here at Claggett & Sykes Trial Lawyers, our Las Vegas motorcycle accident attorneys know how to hold negligent drivers accountable and get you the compensation and damages you’re owed.
 To schedule a free consultation with us in Las Vegas or Reno, please call 702-333-7777 or fill out our contact form today.